Specialities

 Introduction

 The Department of Rognidan evum Vikrutivigyan was established in 1992 and has since evolved into a full-fledged center for teaching, research, and patient care.
-The department is equipped with modern instruments and infrastructure, a spacious computerized laboratory, and a well-developed museum — all supporting teaching, research, and clinical applications in line with today's changing world.

 Department Vision